cs205-project-group/hmm/README.md

 ## Paper
 Please find the files for our paper and its associated figures in the paper and figure folders, respectively.

+## Notes
+* A prior attempt with a different graph architecture can be found in the attempt folder.